 Being called "neurotic" is an insult in today's culture.
-Many people with their own personal eccentricities are called neurotic simply because they're a little different, and this is seen not as a condition but as an irritating personality trait.
+Many people with their own personal eccentricities are called neurotic merely because they're a little different, and this is seen not as a condition but as an irritating personality trait.
 It is even used as a slur for experiencing emotion and nervousness even when that nervousness is justified.

 The way that the term "neurotic" is used today represents a blatant misunderstanding of what really goes on in neuroticism.
 For many people, being neurotic simply means you're suffering from anxiety.

 The Emotions of Neuroticism

-Start with my free anxiety test to learn more about your own potential for neuroticism.
 The key thing to understand is that being neurotic is, in many ways, just its own type of anxiety.
-It's defined as people that show an above average predilection to a variety of negative emotions, such as:
+It's defined as people that show an above average preference for a variety of negative emotions, such as:

 Neuroticism is considered a "mild psychological issue" - one that many people have without even knowing it.
-A neurotic person is someone that calls and texts immediately after sending an email to make sure you get it, or expresses an emotional (rather than an anger induced) jealousy when people look at their relationship partner.
+A neurotic person is someone that calls and texts immediately after sending an email to make sure you get it or expresses an emotional (rather than an anger-induced) jealousy when people look at their relationship partner.
 They're someone that feels guilt when they do not give a homeless person their spare change.
 They're someone that shows signs of hypochondriasis.

 Cause of Neuroticism Anxiety